bucanero/ansiview-ps3/README.md

 **ANSi View** is an application to view ANSi and artscene related file formats on the PlayStation 3.

-The `ansiview-ps3` homebrew app supports viewing ANS/PCB/BIN/ADF/IDF/TND/XB/ASC/NFO/DIZ files directly on your PS3.
+The `ansiview-ps3` homebrew app supports viewing ANSI and ASCII files directly on your PS3.

 ![image](./docs/screenshots/screenshot_main.png)